rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/4-thursday.md

 On the other hand, her body was still crackling with desire whenever she thought about him.
 The way he watched her.
 The way he touched himself for her.
 The way his thighs tensed up when he was getting close to an orgasm.
 The way his cock felt in her mouth.
 The way her pussy clenched when he started cumming.

-Even after she fell asleep her dreams had been a confusing mess of maybe-feelings and unbridled lust.
+Even after she fell asleep, her dreams had been a confusing mess of maybe-feelings and unbridled lust.
 Tony was everywhere, touching her, holding her, kissing her, pulling down her underwear.
 His hands squeezing her breasts, caressing her sides, grabbing her ass, and spreading her thighs.
 His mouth moving down her body, sucking on her nipples, licking her hips, lower and lower.
 She opened her lips for his cock, but it remained frustratingly out of reach.

 She’d woken up tangled in her shirt from tossing and turning, with a wet spot on her panties.
-She still wasn’t sure if the kiss meant anything, but she knew what she wanted for today at least.
+She still wasn’t sure if the kiss meant anything, but she knew what she wanted for today, at least.
 Going down on him had been both unplanned and surprisingly hot.
 She wanted him to return the favor.

 Before even getting out of bed, she texted him.